kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 - On Linux systems, when swap is provisioned and available, Kubelet can start up with swap on.
-- Configuration is available for CRI to set swap utilization available to Kubernetes workloads, defaulting to 0 swap.
+- Configuration is available for kubelet to set swap utilization available to Kubernetes workloads, defaulting to 0 swap.
-- Cluster administrators can enable and configure CRI swap utilization on a per-node basis.
+- Cluster administrators can enable and configure kubelet swap utilization on a per-node basis.
 - Use of swap memory with both cgroupsv1 and cgroupsv2 is supported.

 ### Non-Goals

+- Addressing non-Linux operating systems.
+Swap support will only be available for Linux.
 - Provisioning swap.
 Swap must already be available on the system.
 - Setting [swappiness].
 This can already be set on a system-wide level outside of Kubernetes.
 - Allocating swap on a per-workload basis with accounting (e.g. pod-level specification of swap).
 If desired, this should be designed and implemented as part of a follow-up KEP.
 This KEP is a prerequisite for that work.
+Hence, swap will be an overcommitted resource in the context of this KEP.
 - Supporting zram, zswap, or other memory types like SGX EPC.
 These could be addressed in a follow-up KEP, and are out of scope.